bitwalker/distillery/docs/introduction/terminology.md

 #### Boot Script

 The script containing instructions for the VM on how to boot.
 The source form has the `.script` extension, and the "compiled" or binary form of the script has the `.boot` extension.
-You can get the source from from the binary form by piping it through `:erlang.binary_to_term/1`.
+You can get the source form from the binary form by piping it through `:erlang.binary_to_term/1`.

 #### Boot Hook